jpagolia/resources/singularity.md

 ## Step 3: modify kernel file

-Now navigate to `~/.local/share/jupyter/kernels/scim_env/` and open the `kernel.json` file, which should look like:
+Now navigate to `~/.local/share/jupyter/kernels/scim_env/` and open the `kernel.json` file, which may look something like this:

 ```
 {